 Sweden also operates a system of classifying substances as ‘goods dangerous to health’, which may be used to control goods that, by reason of their innate characteristics, entail a danger to human life or health and are being used, or can be assumed to be used, for the purpose of intoxication or other influence.
-The import of such goods is punished in the same way as for drugs offences, whereas their possession and transfer will be punished by up to one year of imprisonment.
+Importing such goods is punished in the same way as for drugs offences, whereas possession and transfer are punished by up to one year of imprisonment.
 More recently, a new Act came into effect in 2011 to enable the confiscation and destruction of new psychoactive substances before their official classification as narcotics, but with no other penalty for the owner.